 p1 + p2

-Overlapping positions in other geom can be fixed with standard position adjustments, such as position = "identity_dodge" where the position of the original plot is an identity, and the position adjustment specific to the draws is a dodge.
+This raster plot below provides an example of the nested position system implemented in ggdibbler.
+By default a raster plot will have it’s position set to position = "identity_dodge" where the position associated with the original (i.e. ggplot2 version) of the plot is an identity, and the position adjustment specific to the draws is a dodge.

 p1 <- ggplot(faithfuld, aes(waiting, eruptions)) +